Learn The Proven Strategies To Save More Money In Your Life

 Specifically, for Federal student loans, you can change your repayment plan.
 We break down the steps to lower your student loan payment here: 5 Ways To Lower Your Student Loan Payment.

 For private loans or PLUS loans, you can potentially lower your payments by refinancing the debt.
 We break it down here, but you can check in 2 minutes or less to see if refinancing makes sense at Credible.
 Without doing a credit check, you can see what potential rates you'd qualify for, and see if it makes sense to proceed.
-As a bonus, College Investor readers can get $200 for refinancing with Credible!
+As a bonus, College Investor readers can get up to a $1,000 bonus for refinancing with Credible!

 For credit cards, there are two main options.
 First, you could look at getting a 0% balance transfer credit card and using the time at 0% to pay down as much debt as possible.
 This works well if you have less than about $5,000 in debt, and can pay it off before the 0% expires.
 We compare the best balance transfer credit cards here.